JaneliaSciComp/neuronbridge-python/README.md

 ## Development Notes

+To build this code you will need to [install UV](https://docs.astral.sh/uv/getting-started/installation/).

-Create a new virtual environment and install the dependencies:
+Create a new UV virtual environment and install the dependencies:

 ```bash
 uv venv --python 3.11